boygenius

 The Brand Gap is an opportunity

 For supergroups or collaborations, the search volume disparity between individuals and the new entity is a feature, not a bug.
-Equity Transfer—systematically targeting established artist keywords—accelerates brand maturation.
+Equity Transfer accelerates brand maturation through systematically targeting established artist keywords.

 Respecting aesthetics drives performance

 The "anti-salesy" constraint forced innovation.
-Low-friction formats like Shops Ads outperformed aggressive tactics—proving artistic integrity can be a commercial advantage.
+Low-friction formats like shop ads outperformed aggressive tactics, proving artistic integrity can be a commercial advantage.

 First-Click attribution reveals truth